SecureCodeWarrior/sensei-blog-examples/guiceexamples/src/test/java/reporters/readme.md

 our Guice configuration wiring would need to use that method, and we can't guarantee that all wiring is going to be as simple as this use-case.

-But we could write a Sensei rule to pick up some warning signs that our code is not up to scratch.
+We could write a Sensei rule to look for some warning signs that our code is not up to scratch.

+In this case that would mean:

-In this case, create a Sensei recipe to find any classes with `@Inject` annotated fields, where the classes are not public.
-Because then they are unlikely to have been wired up.
+- Find any classes with `@Inject` annotated fields
+- Where the classes are not public.

+The above was the warning sign that they were unlikely to have been wired up.

 By creating a recipe, then we will have a warning sign early, during the coding, and reduce the reliance on our pull requests or resolving our tech debt to allow us to add Unit Tests.